RepleDEV/studyc/Notes/Physics/Topics/Dynamics.md

 KE_1+KE_2 = KE_1^`+KE_2^`
 $$
 ### Inelastic Collisions
+In an inelastic collision, as most collisions occur as, **lose some of the initial kinetic energy** during collision.
+However, momentum is still conserved.

-In an inelastic collision, or a sticky collision, is a type of collision where the two objects "*stick*" to each other after the collision.
+In a **perfectly** inelastic collision, or a sticky collision, is a type of collision where the two objects "*stick*" to each other after the collision.
 For this, the final velocity of the two objects are the same.
 $$
 m_1v_1 + m_2v_2=(m_1+m_2)v_f
 $$